Open-Dash-Dev/.github/profile/README.md

 # Technical Overview
 > [!WARNING]
-> Technical Stuff with `console.log("code 🙀 (UH OH!)");`, some super brain dazzling Object Notation, and a whole world of technical HTTP wirey, JS supercode, and some Bongo Mongo for Databases, and more, if you just want to play, go to the [client repo](https://github.com/Open-Dash-Dev/client/) and head over to releases.
+> Technical Stuff with `console.log("CODE?! 🙀 (UH OH!)");`, some super brain dazzling Java-based Object Notation, and a whole world of technical HTTP wirey, JS supercode, and some Bongo Mongo for Databases, and O-SO-MUCH more, if you just want to play, go to the [client repo](https://github.com/Open-Dash-Dev/client/) and head over to releases.

 ## Some quick definitions
 Some words will be short, here is what we mean by some stuff.